w5xd/PacketThermostat/Commands.md

 <li><code>HS T &lt;SECONDS&gt;</code><br/>
 &lt;SECONDS&gt; is the heat safety timeout.
-When the packet thermostat outlet temperature exceeds the threshhold, the furnace outputs are held zero for this long.</li>
+When the packet thermostat outlet temperature exceeds the threshhold, the furnace heating outputs are held zero for this long.</li>
 <li><code>HS &lt;1-3&gt; &lt;DontCare&gt; &lt;MustMatch&gt; &lt;ToClear&gt;</code><br/>
 &lt;1-3&gt; is one of the digits 1 through 3.
 Up to three different heat modes can be